lxsmnsyc/thaler/packages/thaler/README.md

 });
 ```

-#### Scoping
+#### Closure Extraction

-Other functions can capture server-side scope but unlike the other functions (including `pure$`), `fn$` has a special behavior: it can capture the client-side scope of where the function is declared on the client.
+Other functions can capture server-side scope but unlike the other functions (including `pure$`), `fn$` has a special behavior: it can capture the client-side closure of where the function is declared on the client, serialize the captured closure and send it to the server.

 ```js
 import { fn$ } from 'thaler';